Skip to content

 return response.json()

-return response.text if response.encoding else response.content
+return response.text

-async def updater(self, path='', **kwargs):
+async def updater(self, path="", **kwargs):

-response = (await super().request('GET', path, **kwargs)).raise_for_status()
+response = (await super().request("GET", path, **kwargs)).raise_for_status()

-kwargs['headers'] = dict(kwargs.get('headers', {}), **validate(response))
+kwargs["headers"] = dict(kwargs.get("headers", {}), **validate(response))

 yield await self.put(path, (yield response.json()), **kwargs)